Links may lead to content or sites outside of this page.

 Ha and for the record, Ram Lama is my legal first and middle name.
 I blame my mother.”

 Just because I make a lot of mature-themed comics, it does not automatically mean that I welcome unsolicited info about your sexual predilections, sexual fantasies about me or other intimate conversation about sex.
 I am cool if you want to talk about this within the context of my comics, or topics that I volunteer.
 I am cool with compliments and polite advances (that I am free to turn down.)
-I’m even cool with talking about my sexuality within a strictly academic sense or within the context of political ideology.
+I’m even cool with talking about my sexuality and gender within a strictly academic sense or within the context of political ideology.
 Having said that, I am happily married, generally uninterested in sex and currently monogamous.

 I am cool with discussing personal topics.
 I am not cool with engaging in unsolicited and unwanted sexual activity, even if that activity is just talk.
 It’s disrespectful to me and my husband.
 It’s also disrespectful towards the intentions of what my art is trying to accomplish.